-www.treasury.gov.au.
-It includes past issues of the Economic Roundup.
-Some of the other items posted on the website since the previous issue of Roundup that may be of interest to readers are listed below.
+www.treasury.gov.au, includes past issues of the Economic Roundup.
+Some of the other items posted on the website since the previous issue of Roundup that may be of interest to readers are listed in the following section.

 Reconsidering the link between fiscal policy and interest rates in Australia

 This paper examines the empirical relationship between government debt and the real interest margin between Australian and US 10-year government bond yields.
 Results for the period 1990 to 2009 suggest that Australian general government net debt has no impact on the short run real interest margin, and has only a small effect in the long run.
 Further, the estimates suggest that movements in US general government net debt have a considerably larger effect than Australian general government net debt — implying that US influences take greater prominence in explaining the real interest margin.

 Monetary and exchange rate policy issues in Pacific island countries